 Fixed Income Securities Risk: The strategy invests in fixed income securities and is therefore subject to the risk that the prices of, and the income generated by, fixed income securities held by the strategy may decline significantly and/or rapidly in response to adverse issuer, geopolitical, regulatory, general economic and market conditions, or other developments, such as regional or global economic stability (including terrorism, pandemic and related geopolitical risks), interest rate fluctuations, and those events directly involving the issuers that may cause broad changes in market value, public perceptions concerning those developments, and adverse investor sentiment.
 These events may lead to periods of volatility, which may be exacerbated by changes in bond market size and structure.
+The strategy's investments in fixed income securities may be subject to unusual liquidity issues and, in some cases, credit downgrades and increased likelihood of default.

 Foreign Securities Risk: The strategy may directly invest in securities of foreign issuers or may indirectly invest in securities of foreign issuers through ADRs or ETFs that are designed to track the performance of foreign indexes.
 Investment in foreign securities, or investments in ETFs that are designed to track the performance of foreign indexes, carry potential risks not associated with domestic investments.
 Accordingly, the strategy is subject to risks associated with foreign markets, such as currency exchange rate fluctuations, political and financial instability, less liquidity and greater volatility of foreign investments, lack of uniform accounting, auditing and financial reporting standards, different government regulation and supervision of foreign banks, stock exchanges, brokers and listed companies, adverse social and economic developments, and limited information about foreign companies.
+The unavailability and/or unreliability of public information may impede the strategy's ability to accurately evaluate foreign securities.
+It also may be difficult to enforce contractual obligations or invoke judicial or arbitration processes against non-U.S. companies and non-U.S. persons in foreign jurisdictions.
 There may be very limited oversight of certain foreign banks or securities depositories that hold foreign securities and currency and the laws of certain countries may limit the ability to recover such assets if a foreign bank or depository or their agents goes bankrupt.
 To the extent the strategy invests a significant portion of its assets in securities of a single county or geographic region at any one time, it is more likely to be affected by events or conditions in that country or region.
 In addition, as a result of increasingly interconnected global economies and financial markets, the value and liquidity of a strategy's investments in foreign securities may be negatively impacted by events impacting a country or region, regardless of whether the strategy invests in issuers located in or with significant exposure to such country or region.
 These risks may be more pronounced for direct or indirect investments in foreign issuers in emerging markets or developing countries.